starburstdata/dbt-demo/README.md

+# dbt-trino Starburst blog demo

+The repository contains demo assets of dbt + Trino blog post which is available on Starburst blog.
-TODO: remove README.md from docker folder and add here only information about the project and link to article
+TODO: add link to post after publishing